High Turnover? 5 Ways to Improve Employee Retention in Construction

 5. Include employees in the decision-making process.

-Including employees in the decision-making process will instil in them a sense of responsibility.
+Including employees in the decision-making process will instill in them a sense of responsibility.
 When employees see that their input brought a beneficial change to the company, it will make them feel that they are making a difference.